ideas & advice

 Consult your past

-What challenges and achievements to you foresee in the future, and how do you expect to meet those things together?
+What challenges and achievements do you foresee in the future, and how do you expect to meet those things together?

-Sure, it’s a line from a movie—but there’s a reason for its now cliche status.
+Sure, it’s a line from a movie, but there’s a reason for its now cliche status.
 What characteristics does he/she bring out in you?
 How does he/she make you a better person?
+Don’t forget that marriage should be about being two whole, individual people coming together in a beautiful union, not about relying on that person to make your life complete.

 Use the right words